 - 1 Key Lime or Lime cut into thin wedges

-Preheat oven to 325F and grease and line a 9x9 baking dish with parchment paper.
+Preheat oven to 325°F and grease and line a 9x9 baking dish with parchment paper.

-For the crust, blitz your graham crackers in a food processor until finely ground and then combine in a bowl with melted butter and brown sugar.
-Press the mixture evenly into your greased and lined baking dish, using the flat bottom of a glass or measuring cup to press down firmly into the bottom of the pan.
-Freeze the crust for 15 minutes before placing it in the oven to bake for 15 minutes, until the crust is deeply golden brown.
-Remove from the oven and cool completely.
+For the crust, combine your graham cracker crumbs in a bowl with melted butter and brown sugar.
+Press the mixture evenly into your greased and lined baking dish.
+Use the flat bottom of a glass or measuring cup to press down firmly into the bottom of the pan.
+Freeze the crust for 15 minutes.

 For the cheesecake, add your cream cheese to the bowl of a standing mixer and beat on medium-high until smooth.
 Add in your sour cream and lime juice and mix to combine.